Is it ok to have milk in my coffee or tea during a fast or will it ruin my fast completely?

 If you’re doing a fast like the 5:2 Method of intermittent fasting where you’re only allowed 500 calories and you want to be strict about it, then just count the almond milk as part of those.

-But to be honest the additional 20 cals wont make a difference.
+But seriously, the additional 20 cals wont make a difference.
 Just make sure that you measure your milk first so you don’t accidentally drink too many calories by adding a little bit to every cup of tea you have.

 So at the end of the day, if you’re more likely to get through your fast by having an additional 10 or 20 cals of milk in there somewhere then that’s ok, it won’t break the bank.

-So pat yourself on the back for even deciding to fast in the first place and if you need to have a bit of milk have it!
+So give yourself a pat on the back for even deciding to fast in the first place.
+And if you need to have a bit of milk have the milk!